javascript-tutorial/en.javascript.info/2-ui/3-event-details/3-mousemove-mouseover-mouseout-mouseenter-mouseleave/article.md

 To avoid it, we can check `relatedTarget` and, if the mouse is still inside the element, then ignore such event.

-Alternatively we can use other events: `mouseenter` и `mouseleave`, that we'll be covering now, as they don't have such problems.
+Alternatively we can use other events: `mouseenter` and `mouseleave`, that we'll be covering now, as they don't have such problems.

 ## Events mouseenter and mouseleave